 Jesus understood the importance of interiority.
 In his instructions about almsgiving, prayer and fasting, often quoted at the start of Lent, Jesus tells us to operate out of our inner, hidden place, where God alone sees us.
 The person who has no interior self operates only to be seen.
 They do something good because they see themselves acting for an audience that rewards them with praise.

 True spirituality can only grow within a cultivated interiorly.
 We need to be alone with ourselves and with God to sort out our motives and form our decisions independent of approval or disapproval.
 Contemplation before action is the secret of a well ordered, intentional life in which everything we do is done freely and for its own sake, not for the approval of others.

-It is no surprise that contemplation was more highly regarded in agrarian and so-called primitive societies than in technologically advanced cultures obsessed with efficiency and productivity.
-Native resistance to mirrors and cameras as soul thieves was an early signal about the risks of self reference leading to a debilitating narcissism.
+It is no surprise that contemplation was more highly regarded in agrarian and so-called primitive societies than by technologically advanced cultures obsessed with efficiency and productivity.
+Native resistance to mirrors and cameras as soul thieves was an early signal about the risks of self-reference leading to narcissism.

-One predictable result of the rapid evolution of digital culture is the loss of interiority for a generation of screen users who surrender their lives to social media, where their status is measured by the response they get.
-Self approval depends on group acceptance.
-Real life is replaced by virtual screen life, which can become addictive as programs collect search patterns to create a profile of the user that mirrors back their own desires and preferences.
+One predictable result of the rapid evolution of digital culture is the loss of interiority for a generation of screen users who surrender their lives to social media, where their status is measured by the number of friends they have aggregated.
+Self-approval depends on group acceptance.
+Real life is replaced by virtual screen life, which can become addictive as programs collect search data to produce a profile of the user that mirrors back their own desires and preferences.